ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 In this example, we search for the corresponding `Person` object in the `personData` list using its id to get back the data of an author attached to a book.

-Also, through `age` resolver of the Person object, the input data (a birthdate, e.g. `1987-03-01T00:00:00.000Z`) is converted into years to match what we want on output (the person’s age, so 35 years old in this case).
+Also, through `age` resolver of the object `Person`, the input data (a birthdate, e.g. `1987-03-01T00:00:00.000Z`) is converted into years to match what we want on output (the person’s age, so 35 years old in this case).

 Note that the other fields of the `Book` (id, title, totalPages) or `Person` (id, firstName, lastName, sex) objects have no resolver.
 This is not a mistake. **There are indeed default resolvers** that automatically map the datasource with the same name as the field name defined in the schema.
 For instance, the JSON input returns a `title` field for the `Book` object, and the `Book` object schema has a `title` field, so GraphQL is able to do the mapping on its own.
 This would be the same as writing the following resolver: